essc/clp_foss4g_workshop/source/qgis_install.rst

    Command line instructions are outlined from hereon.
 It is assumed you know basic command line interface (CLI) and you have administrative privilege to install applications in your Ubuntu Linux machine.
 Depending on your Ubuntu version, installation may vary.
-The instructions below are for Ubuntu Karmic Koala version.
+The instructions below are for Ubuntu Precise
+   12.04 version.

 1. Update your Ubuntu machine.
 Open :guilabel:`Terminal` and update all security updates::